gtalarico/pyairtable/docs/source/metadata.rst

 Modifying existing schema
 -----------------------------

-To modify a table or field, you can modify its schema object directly and call ``save()``, as shown below.
-You can only change names and descriptions;
+To modify a table or field, you can modify portions of its schema object directly and call ``save()``, as shown below.
+The Airtable API only allows changing certain properties; these are enumerated in the API reference for each schema class.
-the Airtable API does not permit changing any other options.
+For example, :class:`~pyairtable.models.schema.TableSchema` allows changing the name, description, and date dependency configuration.

 .. code-block:: python